sourovchandradas/linux-basic-for-security/Week-04/Day-04/That-day-learning.md

-# 🐧 Day 24 (Week 04 • Day 03): Using and Abusing Services (Part 01)
+# 🐧 Day 25 : Using and Abusing Services (Part 01)

-Welcome to Day 03 of Week 04 of my Linux Security learning journey.
+Welcome to Day 25 of my Linux Security learning journey.
 This document covers background service management mechanics using `systemctl` and legacy `service`, setting up and customizing an Apache2 HTTP web server for payload delivery and phishing, and constructing a covert remote surveillance node using OpenSSH and a Raspberry Pi ("Raspberry Spy Pi").

 ---